ropitz/dataarc-demo/docs/index.rst

   glossary

-* :ref:`What is the purpose of the dataArc search tool?`
+* :ref:`dataarc-tool-help.rst#What is the purpose of the dataArc search tool?`